 8.)
 Incorporate something old with something new.

-I always create custom items for brides, incorporating heirloom veils, lace from grandma’s dress, etc. This can be very beautiful and it’s one of a kind.
+Create a new accessories using a family heirloom veil or lace from your grandma’s dress.
+This can be very beautiful and it’s one of a kind.

 9.)
 Work accessories into your wedding day budget.